-The nerve cells that activate skeletal muscle fibers are called somatic motor neurons, or motor neurons of the somatic (volun-tary) nervous system.
-These motor neurons reside in the brain or spinal cord.
-Their long threadlike extensions called axons (bundled within nerves) extend to the muscle cells they serve.
+The nerve cells that activate skeletal muscle fibers are called so-matic motor neurons, or motor neurons of the somatic (voluntary) nervous system.
+These motor neurons "reside" in the brain or spinal cord, but their long threadlike extensions called axons travel, bundled within nerves, to the muscle cells they serve.

 The axon of each motor neuron divides profusely as it enters the muscle.
-Each axon gives off several short, curling branches that collectively form an elliptical neuromuscular junction, or motor end plate, with a single muscle fiber.
+Each axon ending gives off several short, curling branches that collectively form an elliptical neuromuscular junction, or end plate, with a single muscle fiber.
 As a rule, each muscle fiber has only one neuromuscular junction, located approximately midway along its length.
-The end of the axon, the axon terminal, and the muscle fiber are exceedingly close (50-80 nm apart), but they remain separated by a space, the synaptic cleft (Focus on Events at the Neuromuscular Junction, Focus Figure 9.1 on p.
-290), which is filled with a gel-like extracellular substance rich in glycoproteins and collagen fibers.
+The axon terminal and the muscle fiber are exceedingly close (50-80 nm apart), but they remain separated by a space, the synaptic cleft (Figure 9.8), which is filled with a gel-like extracellular substance rich in glycoproteins and collagen fibers.

-Within the moundlike axon terminal are synaptic vesicles, small membranous sacs containing the neurotransmitter acetylcholine (as"ĕ-til-ko'lēn), or ACh.
+Within the moundlike axon terminal are synaptic vesicles, small membranous sacs containing the neurotransmitter ace-tylcholine (as"ĕ-til-ko'lēn), or ACh.
 The trough-like part of the muscle fiber's sarcolemma that helps form the neuromuscular junction is highly folded.
 These junctional folds provide a large surface area for the millions of ACh receptors located there.
-Hence, the neuromuscular junction includes the axon terminals, the synaptic cleft, and the junctional folds.
+Hence, the neuromuscular junction includes the axon terminals, the synaptic cleft, and the junctional folds of the sarcolemma.